 - I try to allow some type of “play” activity at the end that is motivating to the child.
 Often it is a game from some educational website.

 Making the Most of Digital Tools

 Digital resources are great tools to use with students when providing telehealth.
-Right now you can access both the Handwriting Interactive Teaching Tool and the Pre-K Interactive Teaching Tool from Learning Without Tears for free.
+Right now you can access trials of the Interactive Digital Teaching Tool and the Pre-K Interactive Teaching Tool from Learning Without Tears.